Morrungulo Facilities And General Info

 Is prevalent in Mozambique and it is recommended that visitors to the country take anti-malarial prophylactics.
 The best precaution is to avoid being bitten by using Mosquito nets and repellent spray and wearing protective clothing, especially in the evenings.
 Curatives are readily available from the local pharmacy.
 Most major towns have a hospital or clinic.
 These places are fine to use for minor problems, for example if you need stitches.
 They are excellent for malaria tests.
 The equipment is sterile and you get the result in 30 minutes.

 Bottled drinking water may be purchased anywhere.
 However, the tap water at Morrungulo is supplied by our own boreholes and the water is safe to drink – not brackish at all.
 It is not necessarily to load your vehicle with cases of drinking water to lug all the way to Mozambique.

 Sedans, caravans and minibuses can reach our camp.
 There is a 13 km clay road from the main turnoff into the lodge that is in good condition.
-The only time a 4 x 4 vehicle is required is in times of heavy rain when the clay road can become “sticky”, otherwise the road is in good condition and accessible for small cars.
+The only time a 4 x 4 vehicle may be required is in times of heavy rain when the clay road can become “sticky”, otherwise the road is in good condition and accessible for small cars.

 Cell Phones& ATMs & Fuel stations

 Movitel is the best cell phone provider in the area.
 You can get a full signal throughout the whole camp.
 You can buy starter packs and recharge cards in Massinga.
-We have a WIFI hotspot up at the reception/bar area.
+We have a WIFI hotspot up at the reception/bar area where you can buy vouchers.

 There are 2 ATMs in Massinga town as well as 3 fuel stations.
 Visa cards are generally accepted at fuel stations (however Master Card is less popular here and only a few places will accept them).

 Bar / Restaurant

 There is a salt water swimming pool near the restaurant for residents.
 No glasses/bottles allowed in the pool area.
 Children using the pool must be supervised by an adult.

 Places To Visit